You were counting on those benefits…

 Hire a qualified and experienced workers comp attorney as soon as possible so that you can pursue the benefits you’re entitled to.

 At The Law Offices of Brian D. Tadros, we practice only workers comp law.
 If you have filed a workers comp claim, you can be sure that the insurance company has their own team of legal professionals ready to back up the workers compensation denial.
-Don’t go up against them without a work injury lawyer on your side!
+Don’t go up against them without an Orlando work injury lawyer on your side!

 Call Brian Tadros today for a free consultation.